davidcaravello/robocar/readme.md

 ```

 An `out/` directory will be created in the current working directory containing every file from the `tub*` directories (prefixed with the tub name).
 The contents of all the .json files will also be modified to point to the new name of the associated file(s).

+Numbers within filenames will also be left padded with `0`'s to fix any processing issues that may result in sorting the filenames alphabetically.